milin2001/milin2001.github.io/README.md

 # Introduction

 # Timeline
+# How to accesss and use the application!
 # Risks and Challenges Associated with Web-based Object Detection Systems

 1. Data protection and safeguarding against cyberattacks, unauthorized access, and data leaks.